Thinking about taking the leap into tertiary education?

 Creating a study routine is the first step to eliminating procrastination and staying on top of your time management.

 Dedicate a set time to study to get into a routine and avoid leaving things to the last minute.
-This is particularly important if you’re juggling your adult learning with a job and family.
+This is particularly important if you’re juggling your adult education with a job and family.

 4. Introduce Yourself to Your Fellow Students